DireFive/dr-vehcontrol/README.md

 # 🚗 FiveM Vehicle Control Script 🚗
-## This is a standalone vehicle control script designed for FiveM using Lua, built with ox_lib and ox_menu for easy interaction.
+## This is a standalone vehicle control script designed for FiveM using Lua, built with ox_lib and ox_menu for easy interaction.about vehicle.

-## about vehicle.
-It is fully standalone, requiring only ox_lib as a dependency.
+# 🔗 Preview 🔗
+## Link

 # 🔥Features🔥
 ### 🛡️Standalone: Works on any FiveM server with ox_lib installed.